drsrinathsridhar/AWSTools/README.md

 ### Initial Setup
 1. Setup your AWS CLI tools by running ``aws configure``.
 See the [AWS CLI documentation][1] for details.
 2. You must setup a shared EFS storage space for **data**---input datasets, output models and weights, and logs (including console outputs).
-See next for instructions.

-### [ Optional ]: EFS Setup

-TODO
+Run `createEFS.py --help` for instructions on how to create an EFS volume.

 ### Project Setup